-Several initiatives e.g. programmes, plans, projects, application measures, have been undertaken at the local, national and regional level with regard to DRR, that is measures used to minimise vulnerabilities and disaster risks and avoid (prevention) or to limit (mitigation and preparedness) the adverse impacts of hazards.
-Summary descriptions of these initiatives, programmes and plans are furnished in Table xx in the Annex.
+Several initiatives in the form of programmes, plans, projects, application measures, have been undertaken at the local, national and regional level with regard to DRR and include measures to minimise vulnerabilities and disaster risks, and avoid (prevention) or limit (mitigation and preparedness) the adverse impacts of hazards.

-Regional programmes and initiatives such as Caribbean Disaster Emergency Management Agency (CDEMA) Comprehensive Disaster Management Framework, Caribbean Open Trade Support Program (COTS), the OECS Disaster Response and Risk Reduction Programme, CDM Harmonised Implementation Programme (Phase 1), and Mainstreaming Disaster Risk Management in the OECS, have given specific focus to building national and community level resilience to disasters to contribute to sustainable development.
+Regional programmes and initiatives such as the CDEMA Comprehensive Disaster Management Framework, Caribbean Open Trade Support Program (COTS), OECS Disaster Response and Risk Reduction Programme, CDM Harmonised Implementation Programme (Phase 1), and Mainstreaming Disaster Risk Management in the OECS, have given specific focus to building national and community level resilience to disasters to contribute to sustainable development.

-At the national level, GOSL programmes and projects such as the Emergency Recovery & Disaster Management Project (ERDMP), Second Disaster Management Project (SDMP), and Disaster Vulnerability Reduction Project (DVRP) all aim to measurably reduce vulnerability to natural hazards and the adverse impacts of climate change in Saint Lucia.
-Activities involved significant physical prevention and mitigation works, and strengthening emergency preparedness and early warning systems, as well as training and capacity development for community based disaster management organizations, shelter managers and the staff of the NMS.
-The NEMO also continues to develop and revise national emergency management plans for specific hazards and sectoral/agency multi-hazard plans.
-A Disaster Recovery Policy and Plan is also currently being developed, aimed at integrating Disaster Risk Reduction measures into post disaster recovery and rehabilitation processes.
+At the national level, Government programmes and projects such as the CDB funded Drainage Improvement, and World Bank funded Emergency Recovery and Disaster Management Project (ERDMP), Second Disaster Management Project (SDMP), and Disaster Vulnerability Reduction Project (DVRP), all aim to measurably reduce vulnerability to natural hazards and the adverse impacts of climate change in Saint Lucia.
+Activities involved significant physical prevention and mitigation works, and strengthening emergency preparedness and early warning systems, as well as training and capacity development for community based disaster management organisations, shelter managers and the staff of the National Meteorological Services (NMS).
+The NEMO also continues to develop and revise national emergency management plans for specific hazards and